-Geraldine completed her senior years at boarding school in Rockhampton, Central Queensland, a few hundred kilometers away from her home town of Woorabinda.
+Geraldine completed her senior years at boarding school in Rockhampton, Central Queensland, a few hundred kilometres away from her home town of Woorabinda.
 She says she was homesick, but determined to finish.
 And she had a Red Cross mentor supporting her every step of the way.

 Red Cross helped Geraldine stay connected to her community and family, and now she’s a role model to her younger siblings.

 “The other day me and my little brother was talking.
 He wants to finish school and he wants to go to uni too.
 It was really good for him to say that.”

 In Woorabinda, any teenager wanting to finish Year 12 needs to attend boarding school.
 It’s challenging for them to live away from home, but they know education is crucial.
 It boosts their employment opportunities, builds pride in their community and helps them make connections outside of it.

 For Wally, seeing his daughter off to boarding school was emotional, but worth it.

 “It was exciting and it was sad, seeing her go away from the house.
 It was going to be a new experience for myself, and the rest of her family.”

 Red Cross Youth Worker Nickeema Williams says she’s seen Geraldine grown in to a confident young woman – a role model for the whole community.

 “It does make a difference for them to see strong young leaders stand up and be able to communicate and articulate their opinions and what they want to do in the future.”